 Wage garnishment exemptions

-And if a debt collector threatens wage garnishment for any wages that cannot legally be garnished, that’s a violation of federal law under the Fair Debt Collection Practices Act (FDCPA).
+And if a debt collector threatens wage garnishment for any wages that cannot legally be garnished, that violates federal law under the Fair Debt Collection Practices Act (FDCPA).
 You should report that debt collector immediately to the Federal Trade Commission, CFBP or your state attorney general’s office.

 How much money can payday lenders take?